Dataherald/dataherald/apps/ai/clients/benchmark-tool/README.md

 # Text-2-SQL Benchmark Tool

-The benchmark engine is a tool that helps measure the performance (accuracy, speed and cost) of the core Dataherald engine.
+The benchmark engine is a tool that helps measure the performance (accuracy, speed and cost) of the engine Dataherald engine.
 The tool comes pre-loaded with test-sets and users can start the engine, load examples and run benchmark tests by running a single script

 ## How to run the tool